krishna-thapa/scala-play-demo/modules/auth/README.md

     - POST -> /auth/signUp: sign up for a new user with user details form
     - POST -> /auth/user/{id}: let the user update the details(only the user/admin can do)
     - GET -> /auth/users: get all the users that have an account in the database(only admin can do)
-    - GET -> /auth/user/{email}: get the selected user details (only the user/admin can do)
+    - GET -> /auth/user/{email}: get the selected user details (user can view only their own info/admin can view anyone's info)
     - POST -> /auth/admin/{email}: make the user as an admin or remove from an admin role(only admin can do)
     - DELETE -> /auth/user/{email}: Delete the user from the database (only the admin can do)
     - signOut: delete the session token for the signed user(**Have to be implemented in front-end side**)